TheOnlyKay/Obsidian/Characters/Playable Characters/Kaelion Sylren.md

 As Kaelion grew older and the seasons passed, something ominous began to stir in the heavens.
 The stars seemed to shift, becoming restless, as if preparing to reveal something the world was not ready to know.

+One evening as Kaelion gazed up at the sky, a sudden flash of light caught their attention.
+An unfamiliar constellation flickered into existence, its patterns unlike any Kaelion had seen before.
+At first, it was faint, a brief flash of light among the familiar stars.
+But then it pulsed, a steady, rhythmic glow that seemed to pulse with an unspoken energy.
+Kaelion's heart skipped a beat, there was something deeply wrong with the stars that night, something they couldn't explain, yet it gnawed at Kaelion's very soul.